HendRamadan1/creditFraudDetection/README.md

 * [Streamlit](https://streamlit.io/) for creating a web UI without HTML/JS.
 * [Imbalanced-learn](https://imbalanced-learn.org/stable/) for handling class imbalance using techniques like SMOTE.
 * [Joblib](https://joblib.readthedocs.io/) for model persistence.
+* [Pandas Profiling](https://github.com/ydataai/pandas-profiling) to generate a quick statistical overview of the dataset.

 ---